edlvj/iq/rails.md

 # Ruby on Rails

+### Polymorh associations в ActiveRecord?

+Consider the following situation: we have an application that enables users to review events and restaurants.
+As we’ve just seen, this involves associating the Review model with both the Event and Restaurant models using a single, polymorphic association.

+The database representation of this polymorphism consists of two columns, which represent the ID and the type of the actual entity that our review will belong to.
+In our case, these columns will be reviewable_id (type: integer) and reviewable_type (type: character varying).

 ### What is Rack?
 Rack provides a minimal interface between webservers that support Ruby and Ruby frameworks.